Griffiths extremality, interpolation of norms, and K\"ahler quantization: Introduction

 For smooth $v$ it is expected that the $C^0$-convergence of the above theorem can be upgraded to $C^{1,\alpha}$-convergence, at least when $\partial D$ is Levi flat.
 However this is an open question even in the case when $D$ is a Riemann surface, and will likely require a refined analysis of Bergman kernels that is beyond the scope of the current work.
 We hope to return to this sometime in the future.

-\paragraph{Organization.} To provide motivation, in Section 2 we point out the connection between Mabuchi flatness and the complex Monge--Amp\`ere equations considered in this work.
-Theorem 1.1 is proved in Section 3.1 (Theorem 3.6).
-Theorem 1.2 is proved in Section 3.2 (Theorem 3.8).
-Theorem 1.3 is proved in Section 4 (Theorem 4.8).
+\paragraph{Organization.} To provide motivation, in Section \ref{sec motivation} we point out the connection between Mabuchi flatness and the complex Monge--Amp\`ere equations considered in this work.
+Theorem \ref{thm: main PDE theorem} is proved in Section \ref{sect Griff neg} (Theorem \ref{thm: main_PDE_noncompact}).
+Theorem \ref{thm: deg_CMAE_cont_main} is proved in Section \ref{subsec degenerate CMAE} (Theorem \ref{thm: deg_CMAE_cont_boundary_data}).
+Theorem \ref{thm: C_0_quantization_main} is proved in Section \ref{sec Griff neg and quantization} (Theorem \ref{thm: C_0_quantization}).

 \paragraph{Acknowledgments.}We would like to thank L\'aszl\'o Lempert for numerous suggestions improving the presentation of the paper.
+We thank the referees for careful reading and helpful comments.
 The first named author has been partially supported by NSF grants DMS-1610202 and DMS-1846942(CAREER).
 The second named author has been partially supported by NSF grant DMS-1764167.